adrianariton/Mohican/README.md

 Server will be open on port `5000`.
 The main page will guide you through the process.

 ## TODOS:
-- Fix mp for MacOs [done 22 mar - Adi].
+- Fix mp for MacOs [done 22 mar ].
 Also improved the workflow slightly
 - Faster scraper (you can see that the request takes a while) [partialy done by changing the focus to inplace scripts (see server for reading)]
 - Attributes to matter ofrallchildren, not just immediate
 - Mohican email address and github acc + migrate